mhbenabda/deep-learning-optoacoustic-reconstruction/README.md

 ## References

-For more details, see `presentation.pdf`.
+For more details, see `presentation.pdf` or the project description in my [portfolio](https://mhbenabda.github.io/projects/4_project/).

 ## License

 This project contains proprietary research data.
 Please contact the authors for usage permissions.

-## Authors
+## Context

-Developed as part of the SoC/DAML project.
+Developed as part of the SoCDAML project.